 Most infants with diaphragmatic hernias have reflux when they eat.
 This means the food or acid in their stomach moves up into their esophagus, the tube that leads from the throat to the stomach.
 This can be uncomfortable for your baby.
 It also leads to frequent spitting up, vomiting, and pneumonia, which makes feedings more difficult once your baby is taking food by mouth.

 The nurses and feeding specialists will teach you ways to hold and feed your baby to prevent reflux.
 Some babies need to be on a feeding tube for a long time to get enough food to grow.

-Usually the outlook is good for infants who have well-developed lung tissue.
-Most babies with a diaphragmatic hernia from birth (congenital) are very ill and will stay in the hospital for a long time.
+Usually, the outlook is good for infants who have well-developed lung tissue.
+Most babies who are born with a diaphragmatic hernia are very ill and will stay in the hospital for a long time.
 With advances in medicine, the outlook for these infants is gradually improving.

 All babies who have had diaphragmatic hernia repairs will need to be watched closely to make sure the hole in their diaphragm does not open up again as they grow.

 Babies who had a large opening or defect in the diaphragm, or who had more problems with their lungs after birth, may have lung disease after they leave the hospital.
 They may need oxygen, medicines, and a feeding tube for months or years.

 Some babies will have problems crawling, walking, talking, and eating.
 They will need to see physical or occupational therapists to help them develop muscles and strength.